HowardZHY/BurritoSpigot-Server/README.md

 * Java 8+ support this brings all the performance improvements of the more later java versions
 * Updated netty 4.0.23.Final => 4.1.75.Final
 * Stops classic book exploit
-* Backport NamespacedKey to improve newer plugin compact
+* Expand View Distance limit to 64

 ## Commons Plugins